Dicklesworthstone/swiss_army_llama/README.md

 ## Features

-1. **Text Embedding Computation**: Utilizes pre-trained LLama2 and other LLMs via llama_cpp to generate embeddings for any provided text, including token-level embeddings that capture more nuanced information about the content.
+1. **Text Embedding Computation**: Utilizes pre-trained LLama3 and other LLMs via llama_cpp to generate embeddings for any provided text.
 2. **Embedding Caching**: Efficiently stores and retrieves computed embeddings in SQLite, minimizing redundant computations.
-It supports caching both fixed-sized embedding vectors and token-level embeddings.
 3. **Advanced Similarity Measurements and Retrieval**: Utilizes the author's own `fast_vector_similarity` library written in Rust to offer highly optimized advanced similarity measures such as `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and `hoeffding_d`.
 Semantic search across cached embeddings is also supported using FAISS vector searching.
 4. **Two-Step Advanced Semantic Search**: The API first leverages FAISS and cosine similarity for rapid filtering, and then applies additional similarity measures like `spearman_rho`, `kendall_tau`, `approximate_distance_correlation`, `jensen_shannon_similarity`, and `hoeffding_d` for a more nuanced comparison.
 5. **File Processing for Documents**: The library now accepts a broader range of file types including plaintext, PDFs, MS Word documents, and images.
 It can also handle OCR automatically.
 Returned embeddings for each sentence are organized in various formats like records, table, etc., using Pandas to_json() function.
 6. **Advanced Text Preprocessing**: The library now employs a more advanced sentence splitter to segment text into meaningful sentences.
 It handles cases where periods are used in abbreviations, domain names, or numbers and also ensures complete sentences even when quotes are used.
 It also takes care of pagination issues commonly found in scanned documents, such as awkward newlines and hyphenated line breaks.
 7. **Audio Transcription and Embedding**: Upload an audio file in MP3 or WAV format.
 The library uses OpenAI's Whisper model for transcription.
 Optionally, sentence embeddings can be computed for the transcript.
-8. **Token-Level Embeddings and Combined Feature Vectors**: Provides token-level embeddings to capture the context of each token in the input string.
-Introduces combined feature vectors by computing the column-wise mean, min, max, and std. deviation of the token-level embedding matrix, allowing comparison of unequal length strings.
-9. **RAM Disk Usage**: Optionally uses RAM Disk to store models for faster access and execution.
+8. **RAM Disk Usage**: Optionally uses RAM Disk to store models for faster access and execution.
 Automatically handles the creation and management of RAM Disks.
-10. **Robust Exception Handling**: Features comprehensive exception management to ensure system resilience.
+9. **Robust Exception Handling**: Features comprehensive exception management to ensure system resilience.
-11. **Interactive API Documentation**: Integrates with Swagger UI for an interactive and user-friendly experience, accommodating large result sets without crashing.
+10. **Interactive API Documentation**: Integrates with Swagger UI for an interactive and user-friendly experience, accommodating large result sets without crashing.
-12. **Scalability and Concurrency**: Built on the FastAPI framework, handles concurrent requests and supports parallel inference with configurable concurrency levels.
+11. **Scalability and Concurrency**: Built on the FastAPI framework, handles concurrent requests and supports parallel inference with configurable concurrency levels.
-13. **Flexible Configurations**: Offers configurable settings through environment variables and input parameters, including response formats like JSON or ZIP files.
+12. **Flexible Configurations**: Offers configurable settings through environment variables and input parameters, including response formats like JSON or ZIP files.
-14. **Comprehensive Logging**: Captures essential information with detailed logs, without overwhelming storage or readability.
+13. **Comprehensive Logging**: Captures essential information with detailed logs, without overwhelming storage or readability.
-15. **Support for Multiple Models and Measures**: Accommodates multiple embedding models and similarity measures, allowing flexibility and customization based on user needs.
+14. **Support for Multiple Models and Measures**: Accommodates multiple embedding models and similarity measures, allowing flexibility and customization based on user needs.
-16. **Ability to Generate Multiple Completions using Specified Grammar**: Get back structured LLM completions for a specified input prompt.
+15. **Ability to Generate Multiple Completions using Specified Grammar**: Get back structured LLM completions for a specified input prompt.
-17. **Real-Time Log File Viewer in Browser**: Lets anyone with access to the API server conveniently watch the application logs to gain insight into the execution of their requests.
+16. **Real-Time Log File Viewer in Browser**: Lets anyone with access to the API server conveniently watch the application logs to gain insight into the execution of their requests.
-18. **Uses Redis for Request Locking**: Uses Redis to allow for multiple Uvicorn workers to run in parallel without conflicting with each other.
+17. **Uses Redis for Request Locking**: Uses Redis to allow for multiple Uvicorn workers to run in parallel without conflicting with each other.

 ## Demo Screen Recording in Action
 [Here](https://asciinema.org/a/39dZ8vv9nkcNygasUl35wnBPq) is the live console output while I interact with it from the Swagger page to make requests.